What is Deep Brain Stimulation (DBS)?

 - Pain or discomfort around the pulse generator site.

-Programming the Pulse generator and side effects of DBS
+Programming the Pulse Generator and Side Effects of DBS

 DBS employs electrical currents to stimulate specific brain regions.
 Adjusting and refining this current is often necessary to achieve optimal results.
 Consequently, the following symptoms may occur while your healthcare provider fine-tunes the pulse generator programming: